xueqiwang0v0/Bayes-Filter/README.md

 The starter.npz file contains a binary color-map, a sequence of actions, a sequence of observations, and a sequence of the correct belief states.

-A bayes filter is implemented in the histogram
+A bayes filter is implemented in the histogram_filter.py.

+The example_test.py can be used to test the filter.